neuronsimulator/nrn/neuron/nmodl/nmodl2.rst

     A bit of implementation specific discussion may be in order here.
-    All the statements after the SOLVE statement in the BREAKPOINT block are collected to form a function which is called during the construction of the charge conservation matrix equation.
+    All the statements after the :code:`SOLVE` statement in the :code:`BREAKPOINT` block are
+    collected to form a function which is called during the construction of the charge conservation matrix equation.
 This function is called several times in order to compute the current and conductance  to be added into the matrix equation.
 This function is never called if you are not writing any current.
-The SOLVE statement is executed after the new voltages have been computed in order to integrate the states over the time step, \ :code:`dt`.
+The :code:`SOLVE` statement is executed after the new voltages have been computed in order to integrate the states over the time step, :code:`dt`.
     Local static variables get appropriate copies of the proper ion variables for use in the mechanism.
 Ion variables get updated on exit from these functions such that WRITE currents are added to ion currents.

+.. point_process:

 Point_Process
 ~~~~~~~~~~~~~

 Description:
-    The \ :code:`READ` list of a \ :code:`USEION` specifies those ionic variables which
+    The :code:`READ` list of a :code:`USEION` specifies those ionic variables which
     will be used to calculate other values but is not calculated itself.
-    The \ :code:`WRITE` list of a \ :code:`USEION` specifies those ionic variables which
+    The :code:`WRITE` list of a :code:`USEION` specifies those ionic variables which
     will be calculated within this mechanism.
 Normally, a channel will read
     the concentration or reversal potential variables and write a current.
     A mechanism that calculates concentrations will normally read a current